About Chidiyatapu Biological Park

 The plan for the park has been meticulously laid out to span over 20 years and three phases, of which only one phase is currently open to the public.

 A green and dense jungle-like environment cleverly recreates the natural habitat of the animals here.
 Sprawled over 40 hectares, the park is covered with a variety of plants, right from the majestic Mahuas to the exquisite Padauks.
 While walking through this jungle, one would be able to catch a glimpse of a variety of birds flying around freely.
 Other than birds you could spot wild pigs as well as barking deer and spotted deer.
 Those fascinated with reptiles would enjoy the saltwater crocodile spotting.

-The future phases will see the park housing an aquarium, an insectarium, a reptile house, butterfly house and a walk in Aviary.
+The future phases will see the park housing an aquarium, an insectarium, a reptile house, a butterfly house, and a walk-in Aviary.
 It sure is something to look forward to.
 The Park now does not have much to see.

 About Chidiyatapu Biological Park?